BIBI78/s1/README.md

 There were not so many bugs but the bugs I did have were mostly sytanctial.

 ### Bugs during development

+- The biggest bug happend to be syntactical.
+I had used the inccorect boostrap wording and it made viewing another users profile diffiuclt when already logged in.
+The already logged in user would upon viewing another users profile be logged in as that user but none of the actual functions came along with it.

 ## THE UPDATE EDIT USER THIING